Generalized Ricci Curvature Bounds for Three Dimensional Contact Subriemannian manifolds: Introduction

-The goal of this paper is to study a subriemannian version of the measure contraction property for all three dimensional contact subriemannian manifolds, generalizing the corresponding result in \cite{Ju}.
-This study uses a subriemannian generalization of the classical Ricci curvature.
-This generalized curvature was introduced by the first author in the 90s for some special cases (including the three dimensional contact subriemannian structures), and in full generality by the first author and I.~Zelenko (see \cite{AgZe}).
-The nature of this invariant is dynamical rather than metrical: the generalized Ricci curvature is simplest differential invariant for the geodesic flow defined on the cotangent bundle $T^*M$ equipped with the bundle structure $\pi:T^*M\to M$.
-The generalized Ricci curvature is easy to compute and we study its role in the measure contraction property in this paper.
+The goal of this paper is to study a subriemannian version of the measure contraction property for three dimensional contact subriemannian manifolds under certain curvature conditions.
+This study uses a subriemannian generalization of the classical Riemannian curvature.
+The generalized Ricci curvature was introduced by the first author in the 90s for some special cases (including the three dimensional contact subriemannian structures), and in full generality by the first author and I.~Zelenko (see \cite{AgZe}).
+Later C.-B. Li and I. Zelenko found a complete system of curvature invariants (see \cite{LiZe1,LiZe2}).
+To state some interesting consequences of the main result in this paper, let us first give a brief introduction to the curvature invariants (see Section \ref{gencur} for a more detailed discussion of these invariants).